 These will vary depending on the drugs used and how your body responds.
-Targeted therapy drugs can cause skin rashes, fever, diarrhoea and headaches.
-Talk to your doctor about managing side effects.
+Targeted therapy drugs often cause skin problems, such as dry, flaky skin and skin rashes.
+Other common side effects include fever, tiredness, joint aches, nausea, diarrhoea and headaches.

 These will vary depending on the type of immunotherapy you receive and how your body responds.
-Common side effects include fatigue, skin rash and diarrhoea.
+Common side effects include fatigue, rashes and diarrhoea.

 A type of EBRT called stereotactic body radiation therapy (SBRT) may also be used for secondary bone cancer.
-For SBRT, you will lie on an examination table and a machine will precisely deliver a few high doses of radiation to the bones.
+This is also known as stereotactic ablative radiation therapy (SABR).
+You will lie on a treatment table and a machine will precisely deliver a few high doses of radiation to the bones.
 SBRT is offered in some specialised centres.

 If the cancer has spread to more than one bone, you may be injected with a small amount of radioactive liquid.
 This is known as radionuclide therapy and it aims to destroy the cancer cells.
 The material spreads throughout the body but particularly targets cancer cells.
 Your treating team will let you know of any safety measures to follow.

 These relate to the type of cancer and the part of the body treated.
-You may experience fatigue, skin problems, appetite loss and nausea.
+You may experience fatigue, skin problems, hair loss, low blood cell counts, appetite loss and nausea.

 Cancer can weaken a bone and cause fractures.
-Surgery to insert metal rods, plates, screws, wires, nails or pins can help strengthen a bone.
-Surgery may also be used if the cancer is pressing on the spinal cord and showing signs of damage.
+Surgery to insert metal rods, plates, screws, wires, nails or pins can help strengthen a bone and reduce the risk of fracture.
+Surgery may also be used if the cancer is pressing on the spinal cord and causing damage.

 After surgery some people develop an infection at the wound site.
-Your specialist will discuss ways to prevent this happening.
+Your surgeon will discuss ways to prevent this happening.

-If the cancer is causing severe back pain and damage to the bones in the spine, you may have an injection of bone cement into the bones to stabilise and strengthen them, and to relieve pain.
-This is called vertebroplasty and is done in the x-ray department.
-It usually takes about an hour and you can go home later the same day.
+If the cancer is causing severe back pain and damaging the bones in the spine, you may have an injection of bone cement into the bones.
+This stabilises and strengthens them, and helps relieve pain.
+This procedure is called vertebroplasty.
+It is not often

 Taking part in clinical trials

-For many people with secondary bone cancer, managing symptoms may make you feel better.
+For many people with secondary bone cancer, managing symptoms can help them feel better.

 Living with secondary bone cancer

 People diagnosed with secondary bone cancer can feel well and have long periods of time without symptoms.
-However, after finding out that you have advanced cancer you may feel a range of emotions.
-At times you may feel overcome by fear, anxiety, sadness, depression or anger.
+But, after finding out that you have advanced cancer, you may feel a range of emotions.
+At times, you may feel overcome by fear, anxiety, sadness, depression or anger.

-You can also see Living with Advanced Cancer or call Cancer Council 13 11 20.
+For more information, see our living with advanced cancer pages or call Cancer Council 13 11 20.